 - Garage- Structural integrity, door opener safety check, roof.

 Class size is determined by the admissions office.
 Students must register and pay for the course prior to the day the course begins.
 Students must attend all scheduled days to receive your course completion certificate.

 Textbook policy for any 101 seminar – The tuition of the course is $630.00, the tuition includes the course law manual and supplemental handouts.
 Students must purchase the course textbook titled NHIE Mechanical / Content Manual and The NHIE Structural and Business Manual separate from the course tuition.
+Click here for the textbook policy worksheet.
 These course textbooks are required for the course of instruction and will be used to better prepare for the Inspection licensing exam / further understand practical concepts as they relate to the field of inspection.
 The required textbooks are available for purchase at the school location or directly through the NHIE.
 Textbook fees at the school location are the same as the textbook fees noted online through the NHIE.
 Use this link to explore the textbook fees and textbook purchasing options outside of Key Realty School

 Las Vegas Course 101 Dates